lexibank/tlopo/out/references.md

 - <a id="source-Fingleton1986"> </a>Fingleton, James S. 1986.
 Tolai kinship concepts: Correspondence between Kuanua and Tok Pisin terminology.
 In Papers in New Guinea Linguistics No 23, 291-312.
 Canberra: Pacific Linguistics.
 (Pacific Linguistics A-69).
 - <a id="source-Finney1976"> </a>Finney, Ben R. 1976.
 Pacific navigation and voyaging.
 Wellington, N.Z.: The Polynesian Society Inc.
 - <a id="source-Finney1979"> </a>Finney, Ben R. 1979.
 Voyaging.
 In Jennings, Jesse D. (ed.), _The prehistory of Polynesia, 323-3 5 1 .
 Canberra: Australian National University Press_.
+- <a id="source-Firth1922"> </a>Firth, Raymond.
+1922.
+We, the Tikopia: A sociological study of kinship in primitive Polynesia.
+London: Allen & Unwin.
 - <a id="source-Firth1936"> </a>Firth, Raymond.
 1936.
 (2nd edition 1957).
 We the Tikopia.
 London: Allen & Unwin.
 - <a id="source-Firth1940"> </a>Firth, Raymond.
 1940.
 The analysis of mana: an empirical approach.
 Journal of the Polynesian Society 49:483–510 (repeated in Tikopia ritual and belief 1967:174–212).
 - <a id="source-Firth1957"> </a>Firth, Raymond.
 1957.
 We, the Tikopia (2nd edn).
 London: Allen & Unwin.